László Tóth (racing driver)

-László Tóth (born 2 June 2000) is a Hungarian racing driver who competed for Oregon Team in the 2024 Lamborghini Super Trofeo Europe.
+László Tóth (born 2 June 2000) is a Hungarian racing driver who last competed for Oregon Team in the 2024 Lamborghini Super Trofeo Europe.
 He recently competed in the 2022 FIA Formula 3 Championship for Charouz Racing System, having previously competed with Campos Racing the previous year.
 He previously competed in the Italian F4 Championship, ADAC Formula 4 and Formula Renault Eurocup.

 Personal life

-He is a polyglot: aside from his native Hungarian, he fluently speaks English, French, German and Dutch.
+Tóth is a polyglot: aside from his native Hungarian, he fluently speaks English, French, German and Dutch.